-Under the Termination for Default Clause, the government can exercise its right to completely or partially terminate a contract because of the contractor’s actual or anticipated failure to perform its contractual obligations.
+Under the FAR Termination for Default Clause in a contract, the government can exercise its right to completely or partially terminate a contract because of the contractor’s actual or anticipated failure to perform its contractual obligations.

-Under contracts containing the Default clause at 52.249-8, the Government has the right, subject to the notice requirements of the clause, to terminate the contract completely or partially for default if you fail to:
+When there is a default clause in a contract under FAR 52.249-8, the Government has the right, subject to the notice requirements of the clause, to terminate the contract completely or partially for default if you fail to:

 - Make delivery of the supplies or perform the services within the time specified in the contract,